 I coach and train in both English and Mandarin.
 I am also conversational in Japanese.
-I am an IAC accredited coach, a certified Tiny Habits coach and also certified in Everything DISC.
+I am an IAC accredited coach, a certified Tiny Habits coach, a Marshall Goldsmith Stakeholder Centred Coach and also certified in Everything DISC.

 In my spare time I enjoy spending time with my family, reading, meditation, calisthenics, and Yoga.

 - The Story Habit – A methodology for building simple and powerful habits for influencing at work through the power of storytelling (coming soon!)